 Anyone who has issues with thyroid health or autoimmune immune disease should always talk to their doctor before adding ashwagandha to their daily supplements.

-While there is anecdotal evidence that ashwagandha may help support breastfeeding women through the stress of the newborn stage, no scientific research has been done to prove or disprove these claims, at this time.
+While there is anecdotal evidence that ashwagandha may help support breastfeeding women through the stress of the newborn stage, at this time no scientific research has been done to prove or disprove these claims.
 Women who are pregnant or breastfeeding should consult their doctor before using.

-Ashwagandha is an Ayurvedic, adaptogen herb that has been used for thousands of years for energy and vitality.
+Ashwagandha is an Ayurvedic, adaptogenic herb that has been used for thousands of years for energy and vitality.

 At Kroma, we love supporting women by providing functional superfood nutrition in a deliciously convenient way.
-You can get started with our chai latte, or if you’re ready to see how much better you can feel by incorporating superfood into your every day routine, explore our 5-Day Lifestyle Reset here.
+You can get started with our ashwagandha-enhanced Change Your Life Chai and Spicy Passion Latte, or if you’re ready to see how much better you can feel by incorporating superfood into your everyday routine, you can explore our 5-Day Reset here.